IBM/BluePic/README.md

 #### 13. Update configuration for iOS app

-Go to the BluePic-iOS directory and open the BluePic workspace with Xcode using `open BluePic.xcworkspace`.
-Let's now update the `bluemix.plist` in the Xcode project.
-You can find this file in `Configuration` folder of the Xcode project.
+Go to the `BluePic-iOS` directory and open the BluePic workspace with Xcode using `open BluePic.xcworkspace`.
+Let's now update the `bluemix.plist` in the Xcode project (you can find this file in `Configuration` folder of the Xcode project).

 1. You should set the `isLocal` value to `YES` if you'd like to use a locally running server; if you set the value to `NO`, then you will be accessing the server instance running on Bluemix.

 1. To get the `appRouteRemote` and `bluemixAppGUID` value, you should go to your application's page on Bluemix.
-There, you will find a `Mobile Options` link near the top right.
+There, you will find a `MOBILE OPTIONS` link near the top right.
 Clicking on it should open up a view that displays your `route` which maps to the `appRouteRemote` key in the plist.
 You will also see an `App GUID` value which maps to the `bluemixAppGUID` key in the plist.

 1. Lastly, we need to get the value for `bluemixAppRegion`, which can be one of three options currently: